Please read the following information carefully as we do not respond to every email received.

 We do not provide emergency medical assistance.
 If you have a medical emergency please dial 112 and ask for an ambulance, or go to your nearest public hospital or health centre.
 You can find a list of these by clicking here.

-We also do not respond to enquiries regarding the quality of care or waiting lists for treatment.
+We also do not respond to enquiries regarding the quality of care, waiting lists for treatment or provide a list of English-speaking doctors in Spain.
 These enquiries are dealt with directly by the Spanish authorities.

 We normally have an average response time of 20 working days for emails, so please check that your enquiry is not covered under the following information before contacting us: